magneticio/vamp.io/content/documentation/getting-started/canary-release.md

 Notice two things:

 1. We dialed back the weight to 0%.
 This is important and might feel counter intuitive, but Vamp first checks filters and then weight.
-This means we explicitlydo not send 'just some percentage of traffic' to this service but only traffic that matches the filter.
+This means we explicitly do not send 'just some percentage of traffic' to this service but only traffic that matches the filter.
 2. We inserted a list of conditions (with only one condition for now)

 Our full blueprint now looks as follows: